 Choosing the best credit card depends on your lifestyle and spending habits.
 Credit cards usually boast a variable rate between 1 to 5 percent in cash back for different categories, such as restaurants, gas stations, and grocery stores.
 Sometimes the types change each quarter in a calendar year, so you may be unable to optimize your cash back rates every month.

-With Vital, you can maximize your cashback earnings.
-Vital cash rewards are top-tier and compatible with digital wallets such as Google Wallet, Apple Pay, and Samsung Wallet.
-The rewards program offers 1.5 percent cash back for cardholders who make purchases or payments on bills or taxes, with the potential to get up to 3 percent in cashback rewards for referrals for.3-month periods.
+With Vital, you can maximize your cash back.
+Vital cash rewards are top-tier and compatible with digital wallets such as Google Wallet and Apple Pay.
+The rewards program offers 1.5 percent cash back for cardholders who make purchases or payments on bills or taxes, with the potential to get up to 3 percent in cash back for referrals for.3-month periods.

 Find out more about the perks of Vital cash rewards and how you can take your cash back earnings to the next level.